c0t088/libregpio/docs/source/index.rst

 libregpio
 =====================================

-``libregpio`` is a python module that aims to provide basic, straight-forward GPIO input/output operations for Libre Computer "Le Potato" using `gpiod`
+``libregpio`` is a python module that aims to provide basic, straight-forward GPIO input/output operations for Libre Computer "Le Potato" using ``gpiod``

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

    installation